listr2/listr2/README.md

 ##### Multiple Prompts

-**Important: If you want to pass in an array of prompts, becareful that you should name them.
-This gets handled to return the single value directly in non-array variation of prompts by internal trickery.**
+**Important: If you want to pass in an array of prompts, becareful that you should name them, this is also enforced by Typescript as well.
+This is not true for single prompts, since they only return a single value, it will be directly gets passed to the assigned variable.**

 ```typescript
 new Listr<Ctx>(